determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

    det -u mle-stop-00 experiment create const.yaml . --config workspace="Stop Signs" --config project="Euro" --config name="euro stop"

 Since the admin and non-admin users on various teams have different access, listing all experiments will produce different results.
-Admin will see both experiments.
+The admin will see both experiments.
 Traffic lights and stop signs engineers will only have access to the experiments in their respective workspaces.
 Compare:

 .. code:: bash